Skip to content

 Special Bonus Fan Appreciation Round Held

 Before we wrapped up Round 1, we listened to everyone who mentioned lost businesses they wanted to see in the game.
-We listened.
 So, three additional brackets were added.
 There are many choices, and THREE (one from each grouping) will be added to Round 2 of the Historic—Greatest of All Time Westfield lost businesses edition.

 Food – A&P Supermarket, Acme Supermarket, Charlies Deli South Ave, Colonial Bakery, Dead Ice Cream, Finast Supermarket, Häagen-Dazs, J&M Market, Joe’s Meat Market, Margies Cake Box (Plainfield), NY 8th Ave.
 Deli, The Sweet Shop, Turner’s Deli, Woof Gang Bakery.